berangeregallais/neolens-docs/docs/2-api-reference/api-troubleshooting.md

 ---

-### 🛠️ Troubleshooting Tips
+## 🛠️ Troubleshooting Tips

-:::warning ⚠️
+:::warning

-Why do I get `429 Too Many Requests` when I’m sending few requests?
+Why do I get `429 Too Many Requests` when I’m sending few requests ?
 Rate limits are enforced per API key and per IP.

 Bursts of requests or parallel calls can trigger limits.